Glen Canyon National Recreation Area: Geology

+Double Arch

+A well-known rock formation named the Double Arch existed over Lake Powell.
+It collapsed on August 8, 2024.

 Recreation

 Lake Powell has nearly 2000 mi of fish-holding shoreline and provides opportunities to fish for largemouth bass, smallmouth bass, and striped bass that swim in the waters of the recreation area.

 Several local marinas and sports outfitters provide houseboats, powerboats, jet skis, kayaks, fishing gear, and related equipment to visitors.

 Graffiti Removal and Intervention Team (GRIT)

 With millions of visitors to the recreation area each year, it is inevitable that vandals will deface the rock faces of the canyon.
 Glen Canyon NRA has implemented a voluntourism program wherein volunteers sign up for a five-day houseboat trip during which they help remove graffiti from the canyon walls.